Dabbling in Jet Lag

 Not long after, the world wars began, and Strasbourg was shuffled back and forth several times.

-After World War I, Strasbourg returned to France, only to go back to Germany under Nazi rule during World War II.
+After World War I, Strasbourg returned to France under the Treaty of Versailles, only to go back to Germany under Nazi rule during World War II.
 It wasn’t until the 23rd of November 1944, did Strasbourg see freedom.
-And it was reunited with France in the Treaty of Versailles.

 In 1949, Strasbourg was dubbed the seat of the Council of Europe, and shortly after it became the home of the European Parliament.